Skip to Content

 Dishoom Covent Garden

-Dishroom is an Indian street-food, Bombay style restaurant, with impeccable interior design.
+Dishroom is an Indian street-food, Bombay-style restaurant, with impeccable interior design and a cult following among hoards of London’s diners.

-When you walk into the restaurant, it’s like you’ve stepped into the 1920s – the restaurant itself pays tribute to the fantastic Irani cafés of Bombay, and the design is influenced by India’s influence on the film industry.
+When you walk into the restaurant, it’s like you’ve stepped into another era – the restaurant pays tribute to the fantastic Irani cafés of Bombay, and the design is influenced by India’s influence on the film industry.

-Whether it’s for breakfast, or for lunch, Dishoom Covent Garden offers food that is incredible.
-Bacon naan rolls, black daal, and even a vegan jack-fruit biryani are just some incredible offers of Dishoom.
+Whether it’s for breakfast, lunch or dinner, Dishoom Covent Garden offers food that hits the spot.
+Bacon naan rolls, black daal, and even a vegan jackfruit biryani are just some things on offer.

-Truly, this restaurant is representative of some of London’s finest and most vibrant eateries.
+Truly, Dishoom is representative of some of London’s finest and most vibrant eateries.

 Sartori

-Sartori is, without a doubt, one of the best Italian restaurants Leicester Square has to offer.
-This Italian restaurant was established in 2010 and offers some of the most authentic Southern Italian food in all of London.
+Sartori is, without a doubt, one of the best Italian restaurants in the area.
+It was established in 2010 and offers authentic renditions of the food of southern Italy, done with a passion that would be hard to match, even in London.

-In fact, every pizza chef who works at Sartori is from Naples and understands the art of pizza making.
-The dough is made fresh daily, and the flour is imported from Italy, and aged in the restaurant, before being used.
+In fact, every pizza chef who works at Sartori is from Naples and understands (seemingly in their marrow) the art of pizza making.
+The dough is made fresh daily, and the flour is imported from Italy, then aged in the restaurant before being used.

 Seven Dials Food Market